Content

 The following tips can assist you in preventing work-related stress from negatively affecting your mental health.

 1. Set up a specific working area.
+A working area can increase your productivity and provide you comfort.

 4. Plan time for tasks that require much concentration while you’re more alert and productive.